 You don’t have to spend days thawing a turkey and preparing a feast to indulge in a delicious Thanksgiving dinner.
-Several Indianapolis area restaurants will be open on Thanksgiving Day with offerings of traditional turkey dinners and Thanksgiving buffets.
-Most are upscale national chains or in hotels.
-Here's a list of Indianapolis restaurants that will open their doors on Thanksgiving Day 2017.
+Several Indianapolis area restaurants will be open on Thanksgiving Day and offering traditional turkey dinners and holiday-themed buffets.

-At Seasons 52, the emphasis is on seasonal food cooked over a wood fire grill or roasted in a brick oven.
-That sensibility will be front and center on Thanksgiving when you'll be served a traditional Thanksgiving turkey dinner with herb stuffing and Yukon Gold mashed potatoes and pumpkin pie for dessert.
+At Seasons 52, the emphasis is on seasonal food cooked over a wood-fire grill or roasted in a brick oven.
+That sensibility will be front and center on Thanksgiving when you'll be served a traditional holiday turkey dinner with herb stuffing and Yukon Gold mashed potatoes followed by pumpkin pie for dessert.
 Located in the Fashion Mall at Keystone in northeast Indianapolis, Seasons 52 is a roomy establishment perfect for a large family—just make sure to book your reservation far in advance.